 It would answer so many questions I have about what REALLY happens when those 11 guys are standing in a circle talking about the next play.
 I think it would add to my football savvy too, don't you?

 We have a game in our family of keeping track of the number of states we have been in.
 Currently I sit at having been in 42 states and 7 countries.
 So where else would I like to go?

-Here are the 8 states I am missing: Hawaii, Washington, Oregon, Montana, Idaho, Wyoming, North Dakota (a little heavy on the Northwest wouldn't you say?), and Vermont.
+Here are the eight states I am missing: Hawaii, Washington, Oregon, Montana, Idaho, Wyoming, North Dakota (a little heavy on the Northwest wouldn't you say?), and Vermont.

-In terms of countries, I have recently added 3 countries: France, Germany and The Czech Republic.
-Many yet to go....
+In terms of countries, I have been to Canada, Mexico, Greece, Great Britain, Germany, France, Switzerland, and Czech Republic.

 Photo free to use courtesy GNU General Public License